malaybaku/VMagicMirror/docs/pages/english/get_started.md

 Also please confirm the unzip folder is normal folder (like `C:\` or `My Document` folder).

-Especially when you are using v1.7.0, avoid multi-byte character included folder path.
-If you are not clear what multi-byte char means, just avoid user folder and put unzipped folder under `C:\` folder.

 Please avoid special folder like `Program Files`, as those folder will lead tons of problem.

+Also, especially when you are using v1.7.0 or v1.7.0a, it might be because folder path related bug.
+Please use v1.7.0b instead.

 </div>